Oxegen 2007: Reaction

 MCD spokesman Justin Green said: "The reaction from the 80,000 fans is that it's been the best festival to date.
 It's been a massive success despite the rain."

 Disturbances

 The 2007 Oxegen festival was again the site for anti-social and criminal behaviour, despite claims from organisers MCD that security would be much more robust that year, after the Irish press picked up on apparent 'rioting' and an alleged stabbing that occurred at Oxegen 2006.
 However, with the closing of the Oxegen website's forum and an external, unofficial forum set up later, by threat of legal action from MCD, many believe that MCD tried to cover up the problems at Oxegen 2006.

-The anti-social behaviour led to a statement of condemnation from MCD, viewable at Oxegen.ie.
-MCD asked anyone who attended the festival that year to email or write about their concerns to Denis Desmond, managing director of MCD, or to email an MCD contact address.
+The anti-social behaviour led to a statement of condemnation from MCD in which MCD asked anyone who attended the festival that year to email or write about their concerns to Denis Desmond, managing director of MCD, or to email an MCD contact address.